Why it’s so important to teach compassion to your kids

-Ask them: Why are you doing this to them, specifically?
+Why are you doing this to them, specifically?
 Ask why their victim deserves to be name called, harassed, pushed and pulled.
-Ask them, what it is about that particular person that warrants this behaviour.
+Ask them what it is about that particular person that warrants this behaviour.
 Ask them if it’s an appropriate way to treat someone.
 Ask them if they’d like to be treated the way they’re treating their victim.

-Let them know that their self worth isn’t ties up in how others see them, and the bully can’t make them feel any worse if they don’t let them.
+Let them know that their self worth isn’t tied up in how others see them, and the bully can’t make them feel any worse if they don’t let them.

 Open and honest communication is the key to combating bullying.
-It starts from home.
+It starts at home.
 Teach your kids about honesty, empathy and compassion.
-See how it teaches them to decide what it right and what it wrong themselves.
+See how it teaches them to decide what is right and what it wrong themselves.
 See how it changes the world.

 Emily Thompson, Cyber Safety Consultant

-Just a neighborhood Mum (and coincidentally a Cyber Safety Consultant) passionate about child and teen online safety.
-I’m a firm believer of building a loving and trusting relationship between parent and child through open dialogue, education, and monitoring measures (when and if necessary).
+Just a neighbourhood Mum (and coincidentally a Cyber Safety Consultant) passionate about child and teen online safety.
+I’m a firm believer in building a loving and trusting relationship between parent and child through open dialogue, education, and monitoring measures (when and if necessary).